-A Dremel bit is a small spinning blade or a cutting tool at the end of the rotary tool.
-Dremel bits come in different sizes and shapes.
-Since Dremel is a multi-functional tool, some bits suit the specific needs of other applications.
-To utilize the versatile tool, look for the perfect bit for your project.
-Below are Dremel bits and their uses.
+A Dremel bit is a small rotating blade or cutting tool on the end of the rotary tool.
+Dremel bits come in a variety of sizes and shapes.
+Because Dremel is a multifunctional tool, some bits are suitable for the specific needs of other applications.
+Look for the perfect bit for your project to take advantage of this versatile tool.
+Below you will find the Dremel bits and their uses.

 The Dremel tool is a cutting tool that requires cutting bits for high performance.
-Cutting bits re-size metal and plastic pipes, cut small tiles for decorative purposes, and cut wall grout in narrow places.
+Cutting bits re-size metal and plastic pipes, cutting small tiles for decorative purposes, and cutting wall grout in narrow places.
 Multiple bits cut shapes like discs.

 The cutting discs are different since some have minimal gaps between teeth and do not have the same pattern.
-These are one precise than bits with large gaps that are for bulk cutting.
+These are more precise than bits with significant gaps for bulk cutting.

-As the name implies, sanding bits sand down multiple surfaces, and that leaves your material smooth.
-Amongst the materials, you can sand with the sanding bit are wood, fiberglass, and clay.
+As the name implies, sanding bits sand down multiple surfaces, leaving your material smooth.
+Amongst the materials you can sand with the sanding bit are wood, fiberglass, and clay.

 Drums are cylindrical.
 A cylinder is attached to the end of the Dremel tool, and slip a band over the cylinder.
 The band comes with abrasive particles stuck on it, and the drum holds the drum band.
 The band does the sanding.